vercel/little-date/README.md

 ## Advanced Options

-Most of of the formatting behavior is opinionated and can't be changed.
+Most of the formatting behavior is opinionated and can't be changed.
 However, there are some options that can be used to customize the output.

 ```js
 import { formatDateRange } from "little-date";